-The spirit, distilled from a mix of corn, wheat, and/or sugar cane, was produced by Chiapas’ indigenous Tzotzil Mayans, who would traditionally drink it during religious ceremonies, a practice that continues into the current times.
+The spirit, pronounced like “posh,” is distilled from a mix of corn, wheat, and/or sugar cane, and was originally produced by Chiapas’ indigenous Tzotzil Mayans, who would traditionally drink it during religious ceremonies, a practice that continues into the current times.
 In their language, pox means “medicine” or “healing.”
 Today, the spirit is starting to be seen at some of the world’s best bars, from Mexico City to, only recently, the United States.

 “Mezcal has gone viral worldwide, and that has helped other Mexican drinks, such as pox, to be known,” says Julio de la Cruz, the founder of pox-focused bar Poshería, located in San Cristóbal de las Casas, in the southern Mexican state of Chiapas.
 At his bar, De la Cruz focuses on pox he distills personally.
 “When we opened nine years ago, nobody knew anything about pox.
 We were the first to spread the word about this drink.”
 Now, nearly a decade later, the entrepreneur says customers are asking for the spirit by name.

-Despite pox’s growing popularity, the Mexican government has yet to officially recognize it as alcohol.
-Meaning that, right now, there are no legal standards that define how, where or from what materials it’s made.
+Despite pox’s growing popularity, the Mexican government has yet to officially recognize it as a distinct category of spirit, which means that there are currently no rules that define how, where or from what materials it’s made.

 Experts agree that pox hails from the highlands of Chiapas around San Cristóbal de las Casas, and the municipality of San Juan Chamula, where the Tzotzil Mayans reside.
 And every producer follows a slightly different recipe, with some more willing to share their method than others.